 EU diplomats plot against Trump on Jerusalem

-EU diplomats in the Middle East aim to undermine Donald Trump's plan to establish Jerusalem as Israel's capital.
+EU diplomats in the Middle East will try to undermine Donald Trump's plan to establish Jerusalem as Israel's capital.

-The blueprint for the EU counter-measures was contained in a confidential report by EU states' ambassadors in East Jerusalem and Ramallah, in Israeli-occupied Palestine, after the US president, on 6 December, unilaterally recognised Israel's claim to the holy city.
+The blueprint for the EU counter-measures was contained in a confidential report filed by EU states' ambassadors in East Jerusalem and Ramallah, in Israeli-occupied Palestine, after the US president, on 6 December, unilaterally recognised Israel's claim to the holy city.

 Thank you for reading EUobserver!